sendwithus/battlesnake/present/content/content.md

 ![Advanced Division](https://static1.squarespace.com/static/583102acff7c504696a7009b/t/58683e331b631bf419079e9e/1483226683992/BS-HARD.png?format=500w)

 ...
-- Talk about Divisions
+- Divisions this year, changes from previous years
-  - No coins this year
+  - No coins this year, no random walls either
-  - Divisions only to separate beginner and advanced snakes for even playing grid
+  - Divisions only to separate beginner and advanced snakes for even playing grid, otherwise virtually the same

 ---